AMReX-Astro/Microphysics/sphinx_docs/source/integrators.rst

 corresponded to an exact result, so it is used as the basis for the rest of the tests.
-From the figure, one can infer that the :math:`10^{-3}` and :math:`10^{-6}` tolerances do not yeild the most accurate results because their relative error values are fairly large.
+From the figure, one can infer that the :math:`10^{-3}` and :math:`10^{-6}` tolerances do not yield the most accurate results because their relative error values are fairly large.
 However, the test with a tolerance of :math:`10^{-9}` is accurate and not so low that it takes incredible amounts of computer time,